walshbr/walshbr.github.io/_posts/2023-07-17-a-workflow-for-remote-music-recording.md

 ## Next steps

-After everyone has recorded you're on your way!
+After everyone has recorded, you're on your way!
 At this point, you might send the materials off to be engineered and mixed for consistency (or do so yourself).
-After all, everyone recorded their parts seperately so there is likely to be some massaging needed to make a track that sounds consistent across the board.
-You might also be interested in cutting togeter a video to share online based on the work you did.
+After all, everyone recorded their parts separately so there is likely to be some massaging needed to make a track that sounds consistent across the board.
+You might also be interested in cutting together a video to share online based on the work you did.
 This can be an intense process in its own way, but you have most of the raw materials you need for it.
 I'll share some resources below for getting started in that direction.
 Working on these projects was a long, at times tedious process, but I'm very happy for the experience.

 Resources: